wruggeri/hdl-modules/README.md

 # VHDL-MODULES
-A collection of VHDL modules to be used in projects and design.
+A collection of generic VHDL modules to be used in projects and design.
 The following modules are provided:

   - ALUs/alu: a simple ALU able to perform addition, subtraction and the AND/OR/XOR/NAND/NOR/XNOR bitwise logical operations.
   - Adders/carry_select_adder: a simple carry select adder based on ripple-carry adders.